Electronic briefs for traditional and virtual offices

 For many years the trial lawyer/developer used computers for trials and appeals but was not satisfied with computer based litigation support services and products.
 He thought that a product should be developed that better catered for lawyers’ needs.

-Some software packages or services appeared to be useful to sort relevance of documents in large cases but had no apparent value for day to day management of run of the mill cases.
-Some contained numerous features that had no clear practical relevance to a lawyer running a case.
-A number of packages appeared to be cost prohibitive.
+Some software packages or services are very useful to sort relevance of documents in large cases but have less or no value for day to day management of cases or commercial matters.

-Cloudbrief was created to try to fill an apparent void in legal support software by providing a cost effective web based filing service designed to meet the practical needs of lawyers and their clients in cases large or small.
+Cloudbrief was created to try to fill a void in legal support software by providing a cost effective web based filing service designed to meet the practical needs of legal teams, paralegals, clients, experts and witnesses in cases large or small.

 Cloudbrief enables documents to be filed in folders and sub-folders.
 It lists the contents of each folder or sub-folder.
 A User can sort or re-sort the list by applying a number of relevant fields that include, for example, Date, Author and document Type.

 Cloudbrief has been designed by applying a number of ideas about managing information in litigation that will be familiar to lawyers.
-These ideas also apply to transactional matters:
+These ideas also apply to transactional matters for commercial lawyers:

 - The prospects of a successful outcome in a legal case or matter are enhanced by having the information in the matter well organised and structured, and readily accessible.